lcache/wp-lcache/readme.txt

 Existing WP LCache users will need to alter the `value` column on the lcache_event table from `BLOB` to `LONGBLOB`.

 == Changelog ==

+= 0.5.1 (April 25th, 2017) =
+* Uses the correct DSN format in all DB_HOST scenarios.
+* Only loads LCache library for PHP 5.6+, to ensure WordPress doesn't fatal on older versions.
+* Test improvements.

 = 0.5.0 (November 2nd, 2016) =
 * Splits WordPress' alloptions cache into separate cache keys to mitigate cache pollution caused by race conditions.
 [See #31245](https://core.trac.wordpress.org/ticket/31245) for further detail.